HMC-beeLab/AntVideoProcessing/README.md

 # AntVideoProcessing
-Process video clips into format for optimal processing
+Process video clips into format for optimal processing speed

 Path to do this:
 use avconv to cut clips and figure out how to capture the correct areas then write clips and write script for this then figure out how to run a batch process on server EC2, knuth, ect.